muskan688/Machine-Learning/Regression/Decision Tree Regression/readme.md

 ## Decision Tree Regressor

 Overview
-This project implements Decision Tree Regression, which splits the data into decision-based branches instead of fitting a straight line.
+This file implements Decision Tree Regression, which splits the data into decision-based branches instead of fitting a straight line.

 Features
 - Handles non-linear relationships.